zarplata/vroxy/README.md

 ## Responses

-Because the queue is used to deliver a requests, the proxy responses are very different from the original responses.
+The proxy response is different from the original one.
+Requests are queued and send asynchronously to VK, and therefore it is not possible to provide original responses back.

 ### OK